-Turbos are another type of superchargers and originally known as turbosuperchargers.
+Turbos are other types of superchargers and originally known as turbosuperchargers.
 These days we use the name superchargers for engine air-compressor that aren’t turbos.

 More air means more fuel can be added, and more fuel means a bigger explosion and greater horsepower.
 Adding a supercharger is a great way to achieve forced air induction.

-A Supercharger is a device.
-It increases the pressure of the air-fuel mixture from the carburettor before it enters the engine.
+A Supercharger is a device, which increases the pressure of the air-fuel mixture from the carburetor before it enters the engine.
 The process of supplying the air-fuel mixture to the engine above the atmospheric pressure is called supercharging.

 The air draws into an impeller, and centrifugal force throw it out in a compressor housing where the speed gets compressed in a high pressure instead.
 More air more gas and more power.

 The pressure inside the cylinders is less than the atmospheric pressure during the suction stroke.
 But in a supercharged engine, the mixture is forced into the cylinder at a pressure higher than that of the atmosphere.
 Due to the higher pressure, the density of the mixture increases.
 Therefore, its weight per stroke is increased for the same displacement volume.
 It increases the power output of the engine.
 The rate of fuel consumption is also increased.

 - The engine should be able to take higher forces due to supercharging.

 - Also, the fuel used should have higher anti-knock characteristics.